Generate a project-specific RDF Schema

 Target Audience

 This document is intended for project data managers and researchers interested in generating their project-specific RDF Schema.
-Guidance on how to create a project-specific RDF Schema from a Dataset or RDF Template is given.
+Guidance on how to create a project-specific RDF Schema from a Dataset Template is given.

 Introduction

 A SPHN project can extend existing (SPHN) concepts and create new concepts (referred to as semantics in the following paragraphs) to fit their needs.
 Note that under no circumstances a project can modify existing content of the SPHN Dataset.
 The extension of the semantics for project-specific needs implies that the project must generate its own project-specific RDF Schema.
-This project-specific RDF Schema will be shared by the project to data providers to get data compliant with the new schema.
+This project-specific RDF Schema will be shared by the project to data providers to get data compliant with their new schema.
 The project-specific RDF Schema always extend the content (i.e. semantics) defined in the SPHN RDF Schema.

 There exists two ways for a project to extend the SPHN semantics and produce their RDF Schema (see Figure 1):